Skip to main content

 The Read&Write desktop software reads text aloud within text editors, PDFs, and online.
 This software is a toolbar that sits on top of the screen and works within other software programs on the computer.
 Read&Write Desktop is helpful if you are wanting to use the tool within several different types of documents.
 If you are primarily reading PDFs, OrbitNote offers a smoother interface.
 To obtain Read&Write, complete the following steps:

-2. Follow the prompts to load the trial on your computer
+2. Follow the prompts to load it on your computer

 3. When prompted to sign in, choose the appropriate method (Google = Students, Microsoft = Faculty and Staff) and enter your Northwestern email and password.
 Once you've signed in with your Northwestern credentials you have access via our site license